NVIDIA/NeMo/docs/source/nlp/punctuation_and_capitalization.rst

 NeMo Data Format for training the model
 ---------------------------------------

-The punctuation and capitalization model expect the data in the following format:
+The punctuation and capitalization model expects the data in the following format:

 The training and evaluation data is divided into 2 files: text.txt and labels.txt. \
 Each line of the text.txt file contains text sequences, where words are separated with spaces, i.e.